The Purposes of Marriage

 Several ground rules should be stated:

-3. If pregnancy will cause death or injury to the woman, there is every indication that the rabbi will permit the use of contraceptives.
+1. Since extramarital relations are prohibited, there is no permission for the use of any contraception, under any circumstances, outside of marriage.2.
+The "wasting of seed" refers primarily to the male, thus contraception for the man is ruled out.3.
+If pregnancy will cause death or injury to the woman, there is every indication that the rabbi will permit the use of contraceptives.
 This question should be presented to the rabbi for his ruling.

-halakhically-competent and authoritative rabbi will ask the following questions:
+A halakhically-competent and authoritative rabbi will ask the following questions:

-2. What means will be used?
-(Mechanical and chemical means are less satisfactory than oral contraceptives, which do not directly cause the "wasting of seed.")
+1. What is the reason for wanting to control birth?2.
+What means will be used?
+(Mechanical and chemical means are less satisfactory than oral contraceptives, which do not directly cause the "wasting of seed.")3.
+How many children do you already have?4.
+Is there any threat to the mother or to the unborn child?

 Birth control is not a matter of "individual conscience."
 These words may sound like the ultimate heresy in the context of our individualistic American democracy, but religious law, like civil law, is not made by decisions of individual conscience.
 (There is a proper area for decisions of conscience—in areas beyond the law, but this volume is too short for a protracted consideration of this sensitive issue.)
 The crisis of Jewish survival is implicit in the birth control question.
 It is difficult to be objective about our problems.
 It is tempting to decide on the basis of what is convenient rather than for what is right.